-Angelyn is trying to get along while keeping a terrible secret about her past, but when one of her teachers offers her support, she doesn't know how to react.
+Angelyn is trying to get along while keeping a terrible secret about her past.

 The Girls of No Return by Eric Saldin

-A troubled teenage girl attending wilderness school must face the consequences of her complicated friendships with two other girls.
+A troubled girl in a wilderness school has complicated friendships with two other girls.

 Hurricane Song by Paul Volponi

 Miles and his father, survive the horrors of Hurricane Katrina in New Orleans.